cfcs/tlsping/idea.md

 Incoming messages are queued for the user and must be ACK'ed before they're deleted from the queue.
 This enables a user to keep a reliable and consistent backlog of incoming messages.

 If no `control channel` subscribing to a `connection id` is connected, the `proxy` sends a queued PONG record every time `pong interval` seconds has elapsed and increments the `seq_num` counter for that `connection id`.

+Depending on the implementation it is likely possible to have several `clients` connected at the same time, subscribing to the same connections and multiplexing transmitted messages.
+Multiplayer TLS; fun things can come out of that.

+### Threat model

+The `proxy` is considered a potential adversary.

+The `proxy` cannot alter incoming messages without the `client` being able to detect them since it does not know the "TLS server MAC key", so the `client` will be able to reject incoming messages with an invalid MAC.

+The `proxy` is able to replace records transmitted by the client with queued PONGs.
+The user can prevent the `proxy` from doing so by either
+  1) Never queuing PONGs
+  2) Executing a renegotiation of the ephemeral session keys (and thus invalidating any queued PONGs by changing the "TLS client MAC key") before transmitting message records.
+Renegotiation must be done before transmitting messages each time PONGs have been queued.
+In this model, queueing PONGs can be thought of as "logging out," and the `client` would be required to renegotiate the ephemeral session keys every time it "logs in" in order to preserve the security property of the `proxy` being unable to replace transmitted records with PONGs.

+The `proxy` cannot _modify_ transmitted records without invalidating the MAC (generated using the "TLS client MAC key") and thus causing the `server` to drop the connection.

 ### Record structure details